Chevrolet Suburban Insurance Rates

 Want to jump right into finding Chevrolet Suburban insurance rates?
 Enter your ZIP code in our free tool above.

-Average auto insurance rates for a Chevrolet Suburban are $1,368 annually for full coverage.
-Comprehensive costs around $306 a year, collision insurance costs $506, and liability insurance costs $398.
-Buying just liability costs as little as $460 a year, and insurance for high-risk drivers costs around $2,950.
-Teen drivers receive the highest rates at up to $5,078 a year.
+U.S. average auto insurance rates for a Chevrolet Suburban are $1,368 annually with full coverage.
+Comprehensive costs on average $306, collision costs $506, and liability costs $398.
+Buying just liability costs as little as $460 a year, with insurance for high-risk drivers costing around $2,950.
+Teens pay the highest rates at $5,078 a year or more.

 Average premium for full coverage: $1,368

-Prices are based on $500 physical damage insurance deductibles, 30/60 liability limits, and includes medical and UM/UIM coverage.
-Rates are averaged for all states and Suburban trim levels.
+Includes $500 physical damage deductibles, 30/60 split liability limits, and includes medical and uninsured motorist coverage.
+Estimates are averaged for all U.S. states and for all Suburban models.

-For a driver around age 40, prices range range from as cheap as $460 for just liability insurance to a high of $2,950 for a driver required to buy high-risk insurance.
+For a 40-year-old driver, Chevrolet Suburban insurance prices go from as cheap as $460 for just liability coverage to the much higher price of $2,950 for a high-risk insurance policy.

 Use the form below to get customized rates for your location.